weermark/self/README.md

 ## class
 record some class and homework code.
 ## index.html
-try to build a rwd webview.
+try to build a rwd webview. you can see it at https://weermark.github.io/self/